Waje

-Aituaje Iruobe, known professionally as Waje, which is the first letter from each word from the phrase "Words Aren't Just enough" is a Nigerian singer.
+Aituaje Aina Vivian Ebele Iruobe (born 1 September 1981), known professionally as Waje (an acronym for "Words Aren't Just Enough"), is a Nigerian singer.
 She first gained recognition after being featured on the remake of P-Square’s "Omoge Mi".
 Waje was also featured on the duo's 2008 hit track "Do Me".
 She contributed vocals to Banky W's "Thief My Kele" and M.I's "One Naira".
 In 2016, Waje was one of the four judges in the inaugural season of The Voice Nigeria.
-In 2018, on its final season of Africa Magic telenovela, Battleground, Waje recurred.
+In 2018, she appeared on the final season of the Africa Magic telenovela Battleground.

-Michael Chiedoziem Chukwudera on Afrocritik describes Waje as: "one of the undisputed queens of Soul music in Nigeria, and that a good argument could be made that she has had the best vocal run in the music scene over the past fifteen years."

-Early life
+Early life and education

-Waje was born on September 1, in Akure, Ondo State, Nigeria.
-She is the firstborn and the first daughter in her family.
+Waje was born on 1 September 1981, in Akure, Ondo State, Nigeria.
+She is the firstborn in her family.
 She grew up in Benin City, following her parents' relocation.
 Her parents got divorced when she was young, and she had to overcome the difficulty that accompanied her parents' separation.

-Waje got pregnant when she was writing her final year secondary Certificate Examinations.
+Waje got pregnant when she was writing her final year secondary certificate examinations.
 She did not tell her mother about the pregnancy until 5 months into the pregnancy.
-She was temporarily banned from singing in the choir of her church for being pregnant outside marriage.
+She was temporarily banned from singing in the choir of her church for being pregnant outside of marriage.

-She sang gospel tunes to the delight of the late Archbishop Benson Idahosa. who was quite impressed with her singing and helped her during her entire secondary school days.
-Waje later moved to Nsukka to attend the University of Nigeria, Nsukka, earning a degree in social work from the school.
-During her time at the University, she performed at school concerts and fellowships.
+She sang gospel tunes to the delight of the late Archbishop Benson Idahosa, who helped her during her entire secondary school days.
+Waje later moved to Nsukka to attend the University of Nigeria, Nsukka, earning a degree in Social Work.
 She listened to singers such as Whitney Houston and Aretha Franklin to improve her craft.

 Career

 2007–14: Musical releases and collaborations

 Waje's vocal range covers three octaves.
 She was found singing in church.
-She studied social work at the University of Nigeria, Nsukka (UNN) and worked part time in tourism.
+She studied social work at the University of Nigeria, Nsukka (UNN) and worked part-time in tourism.
 In 2007, Waje launched her music career.
-She was still a student at the time and paid her dues by doing many free shows and gigs.
+She was still a student at the time, and she did many free shows and gigs.